Yolanda Díaz: Career in national politics

-Díaz ran as a candidate for En Marea in the 2015 general election becoming a member of the 11th session of the Lower House of the Spanish parliament.
-She retained her seat in the 2016 and April 2019 and November 2019 general elections, running as candidate for the En Marea in the former, En Común–Unidas Podemos and Galicia en Común in the latter.
-She left the role of EU Coordinator General in June 2017, being replaced by Eva Solla.
+Díaz ran as a candidate for En Marea in the 2015 Spanish general election, becoming a member of the 11th session of the Lower House of the Spanish parliament.
+She retained her seat in the 2016, April 2019, and November 2019 general elections, running as candidate for the En Marea in the former, and for En Común–Unidas Podemos and Galicia en Común in the latter.
+She left the role of EU Coordinator General in June 2017, and was replaced by Eva Solla.

 Following the failure of talks to build a coalition government between the PSOE and Unidas Podemos in the summer of 2019, Díaz spoke out in favour of such a coalition, unlike other voices within IU.
 She advocated the sole investiture of Pedro Sánchez, while reaching an agreement on a programme for government.
 She distanced herself from IU over disagreements over how IU had handled the negotiations and eventually left the party in October 2019, while remaining a member of the PCE.